Georgia candidates line up early for key 2022 elections

 Also up for reelection next year is Georgia Attorney General Chris Carr, a Republican and Trump ally.
 He has so far drawn a challenge from Democrat Charlie Bailey, an Atlanta attorney and former prosecutor who lost to Carr in 2018.

-Additionally, Democratic state Rep. William Boddie of East Point announced this week he’ll run against Republican Labor Commissioner Mark Butler, whose office has faced backlash over slow turnaround times for processing unemployment claims during the COVID-19 pandemic.
+Additionally, Democratic state Rep. William Boddie of East Point announced recently he’ll run against Republican Labor Commissioner Mark Butler, whose office has faced backlash over slow turnaround times for processing unemployment claims during the COVID-19 pandemic.

-Butler also is facing a challenge from Republican state Sen. Bruce Thompson of White, who said he's filed a declaration of intent to seek the seat.